CodingCellist/codingcellist.github.io/static/files/DecEqIntro.md

 the same time someone has given me a proof that `(S k) === (S j)`, then that proof must also be nonsense!".

-Like with `succInjective`, our initial definition doesn't match on anything but let's us inspect the type of the rhs.
+Like with `succCongruent`, our initial definition doesn't match on anything but let's us inspect the type of the rhs.

 ```idris